YamengGu/the-cross-hierarchy-propagation/README.md

 surf_top_down_ave_zscore.dtseries.nii: the averages surface segments with top-down propagations in human resting-state functional MRI. volume_top_down_ave_zscore.zip: the averages volume segments with top-down propagations in human resting-state functional MRI.
 The segment is centered at the global peak and converted to z-scored map, with a length of 21 time points.
 The 11th time point represent time zero.
-volume_bottom_up_ave_zscore.zip: the averages volume segments with bottom-up propagations in human resting-state functional MRI.
+volume_bottom_up_ave_zscore.zip: the averages volume segments with bottom-up propagations in human resting-state functional MRI. pg1.dtseries.nii: the first component of the principal gradient from Margulies et al, PNAS, 2016.
+For more components, please see https://github.com/NeuroanatomyAndConnectivity/gradient_analysis.